khalekuzzamancse/Flutter-Development/Theory/project_strcuture_related.md

 Note that Though to be a `packge` the `lib` direcoty is optional,but since this package will contain the `platform` sub package so it must need a `lib/main.dart`,otherwise,it will not the apk or the target platform app will not build and run.

+### Configure Run in android studio
+if we run not changed the project structure then we have to do:

+- Go to Edit Configaration
+- Click Add ->Flutter
+- Give a name
+- Add the Entry Point where the main.dart is
+- Ex as:`E:\projectes\flutter_projects\flutter_ui_samples\applications\lib\main.dart`

+so here we are mentioning the whole path relative to the PC,not relative to the project only.